ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/README.md

 ### Required team actions

 - Remove `alertSeverity` from your chart values.
+- Set `alertSeverityOverride` only when you need a custom severity label for your team.
 - Ensure these repository variables are set with appropriate values, for example the Slack channel where alerts are sent (do not include a preceding `#`; a Slack ID is also valid, as well as the Slack channel name):
   - `PROD_ALERTS_SLACK_CHANNEL`
   - `NONPROD_ALERTS_SLACK_CHANNEL`